awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-statements.md

 RAISE level 'format' [, variable [, ...]];
 ```

 Possible levels are NOTICE, INFO, LOG, WARNING, and EXCEPTION\.
-EXCEPTION raises an error, which normally aborts the current transaction\.
+EXCEPTION raises an error, which normally cancels the current transaction\.
 The other levels generate only messages of different priority levels\.

 Inside the format string, % is replaced by the next optional argument's string representation\.
 Write %% to emit a literal %\.
 Currently, optional arguments must be simple variables, not expressions, and the format must be a simple string literal\.